dhmit/computation_hist/djweb/dj_comp_hist/about_model.md

 **recipients**

+1. Name is listed as Last (Suffix.), First M.
+1. Separate multiple recipients by semicolon.
-1.If there is an organization do not use any ; or , 2.If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown" 3.If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena" 4.If someone has name is not known at all enter unknown
+1. If there is an organization do not use any ; or , in the name
+1. If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown"
+1. If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena"
+1. If someone has name is not known at all enter unknown

 **cced**
-1.If there is an organization do not use any ; or , 2.If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown" 3.If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena" 4.If someone has name is not known at all enter unknown
+1. If there is an organization do not use any ; or ,
+1. If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown"
+1. If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena"
+1. If someone has name is not known at all enter unknown

 **notes** max character 191 - leave blank don't write none